How to Find Washington D.C. Marriage Records

 D.C marriage records provide official documentation that marriages were legally conducted per state laws.
 Marriage records from 1811 until the present are maintained by the Marriage license Bureau of the D.C Superior Court.
 Older records may be available by contacting the record custodian at the District of Columbia archives.

-Are D.C Marriage Records Public?
+Are Washington DC Marriage Records Public?

 Records of D.C marriages older than 100 years fall under the umbrella of public records.
 Interested parties can view or obtain copies of these public marriage records by submitting a request to the record custodian.
 However, records of more recent marriages may only be available to eligible persons.
 Certified copies of a D.C marriage record are typically restricted to only authorized persons, namely: